 Growing Jalapenos Indoors Vs Outdoors

 It’s important to note that jalapenos are a warm-weather plant that likes temperatures of at least 70 degrees Fahrenheit.
-Frost is also a major problem, so make sure to plant them after your frost date and move them indoors before it gets too cold.
 When growing indoors, keep them away from air vents in the summer as the cold air can negatively impact them.

 Planting and Potting

 As with many other plants, with jalapenos, you have the option to start from either seeds or seedlings.
 Seedlings are generally an easier but more costly option while seeds take longer to bear peppers but can be more cost-effective.
-We’ll look at both options below.
+Let’s first look at how you would get started with each.

-You can simply plant your seeds in any type of container using fertile, seed-starting soil.
-You can utilize a seed tray if you want to keep them separated, but you’ll be repotting them later anyways.
-Keep your seed soil moist and warm for the best results.
-Many gardeners will keep their seed tray on top of the refrigerator until they sprout as it naturally gives off a bit of heat.
-You can also cover the containers with plastic wrap to trap in moisture and heat.
+You can plant your jalapeno seeds in any container using fertile, seed-starting soil.
+You can utilize a seed tray if you want to keep them separated, but you’ll be repotting them later anyway.
+Keep your seed’s soil temperature warm and moist for the best results.
+An easy way to do this is to cover your container with plastic wrap as this will trap both moisture and heat.

 Once the seedlings sprout, and have grown 2-3 sets of leaves, it’s time to replant them into their permanent home.
 From this point on you can follow the seedling steps below.
 Be gentle when you transplant the seedlings as you want to avoid damaging the stems or roots.